 Rate relief in rural settlements

 Certain types of property in a rural settlement with a population below 3,000 may be entitled to relief.
 The property must be the only general store, the only post office or a food shop and have a rateable value of less than £8,500, or the only public house or the only petrol station and have a rateable value of less than £12,500.
 The property has to be occupied.
-An eligible ratepayer is entitled to relief at 50% of the full charge whilst the local authority also has the discretion to give further relief on the remaining bill.
-The 2016 Autumn Statement confirmed the doubling of rural rate relief from 50% to 100% from 1st April 2017.
+An eligible ratepayer is entitled to relief at 50 percent of the full charge whilst the local authority also has the discretion to give further relief on the remaining bill.
+The 2016 Autumn Statement confirmed the doubling of rural rate relief from 50 percent to 100 percent from 1st April 2017.

-We have used our local discount powers to grant 100% rural rate relief to eligible ratepayers from 1st April 2018.
+We have used our local discount powers to grant 100 percent rural rate relief to eligible ratepayers from 1st April 2018.